Seyed Abolfazl Mousavi Tabrizi

-Seyed Abolfazl Rihani, known as Ayatollah Seyed Abolfazl Mousavi Tabrizi (ابوالفضل موسوی تبریزی 1935 – 14 April 2003).
-He was a member of the Assembly of Experts, was involved with the creation of the Constitution of the Islamic Republic of Iran being a member of the Assembly of Experts for Constitution, and was the Prosecutor-General of Iran.
+Abolfazl Rihani, was known as Abolfazl Mousavi Tabrizi (ابوالفضل موسوی تبریزی 1935 – 14 April 2003).
+He was a member of the Assembly of Experts, involved with the creation of the Constitution of the Islamic Republic of Iran being a member of the Assembly of Experts for Constitution, and was the Prosecutor-General of Iran.

 Birth and education

 Abolfazl Mousavi was born in the city of Tabriz in East Azerbaijan to a religious family.
 His father's family were a religious clerical family in Tabriz and as a result of this, at the age of 13 Abolfazl Mousavi began his Islamic studies at the Hasaneh Padshah School in Tabriz.
-After exceeding in his studies, he went to Qom to begin his studies in the Hawza.
+After excelling in his studies, he went to Qom to begin his studies in the Seminary.
 At the age of 27, he began his studies in Dars-e-Kharej (lit. 'beyond the text'), and Principles of Islamic jurisprudence taught by Ruhollah Khomeini.
 After these studies, he attended classes of Grand Ayatollah Mohammad Kazem Shariatmadari.